Field Trips

 Exhibit Hall

-Bring students to explore the 100+ hands-on exhibits!
-They'll investigate force and motion through our pipe slide wall, explore geology as they enter our cave, journey through space through our space shuttle simulator, and get their hands wet as they study the water patterns of rivers.
+At EUREKA!, students can explore 100+ hands-on exhibits!
+They'll investigate force and motion through our pipe slide wall, explore geology as they enter our cave, journey through the stars in our space shuttle simulator, and get their hands wet as they study the water patterns of rivers.

 • District 51 Classrooms (Excludes Charters): Free